 Pablo Perel, from Argentina, is a cardiologist and epidemiologist, he is Professor of Clinical Epidemiology at the London School of Hygiene & Tropical Medicine (United Kingdom) where he is the Director of the Centre for Global Chronic Conditions.
 He is also the Senior Science Advisor of the World Heart Federation (Switzerland), and editor of the Global Heart Journal.
 He has authored over 100 peer reviewed publications and several book chapters.
 His main interest is cardiovascular implementation research in limited resources and humanitarian settings.

-Lana has worked extensively in global health developing tools and building capacity to enable healthier populations.
-She is currently the Programme Officer within the Programmes and Partnerships team at the World Heart Federation where she is focused on raising awareness and bringing together key stakeholders to drive action and improve heart health for all.
+Lana has worked extensively in global health developing tools and building capacity and raising awareness to enable healthier populations.
+She is currently the Programme Officer within the Science and Public Health team at the World Heart Federation where she is focused on translating science into policy to drive action and improve heart health for all.
 She was previously working at the World Health Organization on project coordination, global guidelines, technical assistance to countries and policy development for Non-Communicable Diseases (NCDs).

-She trained as a human movement specialist (exercise science and ergonomics) and public health nutritionist, holds a Master of Occupational Health from La Trobe University and Master of Human Nutrition from Deakin University.
+She trained as a human movement specialist (exercise science and ergonomics) and public health nutritionist, holds a Master of Occupational Health and Master of Human Nutrition.